asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/The-Asterisk-Resource/ARI-Push-Configuration.md

----

----
+!!! note Order Matters!

-**Note: Order Matters!**  Note that we remove Alice in reverse order of how her endpoint was created - we first remove the endpoint, then its related objects.
+    Note that we remove Alice in reverse order of how her endpoint was created - we first remove the endpoint, then its related objects.
 Once the endpoint is removed, further requests will no longer be serviced, which allows us to safely remove the auth and aor objects.

----
+[//]: # (end-note)